metaparticle-io/metaparticle-www/content/tutorials/dotnet.md

 ---
-title: "Metaparticle for .NET"
+title: "Metaparticle for .NET Core"
 date: 2017-11-21
 draft: false
 ---

-# Metaparticle/Package for .NET Tutorial
+# Metaparticle/Package for .NET Core tutorial
 This is an in-depth tutorial for using Metaparticle/Package for  C#.

 For a quick summary, please see the [about metaparticle](/about/).